Casuarina Coastal Reserve

 Heritage listed ruins from World War II are scattered through the reserve.

-There's a nudist zone on the beach north of Dariba Road.
+There's a nudist zone on the beach north of Darriba Road.
 It is illegal to be nude outside this zone.

 It is also a significant site for the Larrakia people.
-Dariba Nunggalinya or Old Man Rock can be seen at low tide.
+Darriba Nunggalinya or Old Man Rock can be seen at low tide.

 You should not disturb Old Man Rock in any way or remove shellfish.